austindavidbrown/pros/README.md

 Penalized Regression on Steroids
 ===========

-THIS PROJECT HAS MOVED TO [l-net](https://github.com/austindavidbrown/l-net/).
+THIS PROJECT HAS MOVED TO [l-net](https://github.com/austindavidbrown/l-net/) TO CONTINUE DEVELOPMENT.

 Adds the ability to combine l1 to l10 penalties in regression extending the elastic-net.